tyleryouk/00os-origin/1000xdev/planning/active-request.md

 # Active Request

 <!--
-This file is drafted and updated by 1000xdev based on backlog.md and final-goal.md.
+This file is drafted and updated by 1000xdev based on backlog.md and final-goals.md.
 The user reviews and provides feedback; 1000xdev iterates until approved.
-Only one request is ever present in this file.
+Only one request is ever present.
------>
+--->

-## Requirements: [Cycle Title]
+## Requirements: Back-End Endpoint Testing & Documentation

-1. [Requirement 1]
+1. Implement a seamless testing suite for all major endpoints in `back-end/`.
+   - Write or update tests for all public API endpoints.
+   - Ensure tests cover error handling, edge cases, and response formats.
+   - Validate endpoint reachability and data correctness using live HTTP requests to a running FastAPI instance.
+   - Use pytest and the `requests` library for live endpoint testing (not FastAPI TestClient mocks).

+2. Revise and enhance the documentation in `1000xdev/documentation/back-end/`.
+   - Document the testing workflow, including setup, execution, and coverage requirements.
+   - Ensure documentation is clear, concise, and actionable for future cycles.
+   - Update or create any missing files needed for a complete back-end testing reference.

+## Context References
+- **Key Files:**
+  - cycle-status.md
-   - [Sub-requirement 1.1]
+  - 1000xdev-brain.md
-   - [Sub-requirement 1.2]
+  - 1000xdev/planning/templates/

-2. [Requirement 2]
-   - [Sub-requirement 2.1]
+  - 1000xdev/documentation/back-end/
-   - [Sub-requirement 2.2]
+  - 1000xdev/planning/backlog.md

-3. [Requirement 3]
-   - [Sub-requirement 3.1]
+  - 1000xdev/planning/final-goals.md
-   - [Sub-requirement 3.2]
+- **Related Requests:**
+  - REQ-000 (this request)
+  - REQ-001 (full stack endpoint and testing process, next cycle)

 ## Domain-Specific Context

-- **Front-end Context:**
-  - Key components: [List relevant components]
-  - API integrations: [List relevant APIs]
-  - UI/UX considerations: [List key UI/UX requirements]

 - **Back-end Context:**
   - API endpoints: [List relevant endpoints]